dotink/flourish-text/docs/classes/Dotink/Flourish/Text.md

 			Text
 		</dt>
 		<dd>
-			A new text object whose value is the inflected word
+			A new text object whose value is the inflected string
 		</dd>

 </dl>